DataDog/integrations-extras/foundationdb/README.md

 FoundationDB metrics.
 See the [sample foundationdb.d/conf.yaml][3] for all available configuration options.

-The details of the cluster to check are found under the `instances` section.
-Some hints:

-* The `base_command` is correct by default if the `fdbcli` command is in your `PATH` and the FoundationDB instance is on the current machine.
-  If you have `fdbcli` installed in a container, then modify this command to execute it inside of the container.
-* The `cluster_file` is where `fdbcli` finds the cluster connection details.
-If this is not specified, then it will be searched for in the [default location][10].
-Ensure that your cluster file is in that location, and set this property if it is located elsewhere.
+The cluster to check will be determined by searching for a cluster file in the [default location][10].
+If the cluster file is located elsewhere, set the `cluster_file` property.

 To check more than one FoundationDB cluster, add an extra item to the `instances` list.
 In this situation, at least one of the instances must specify a `cluster_file` property.

 If the cluster is [configured to use TLS][1], further properties should be set in the configuration.
-These properties follow the names of the options given to `fdbcli` to connect to such a cluster.
+These properties follow the names of the TLS related options given to `fdbcli` to connect to such a cluster.

 Be sure to **[restart the Agent][4]** after changing the configuration.